Azure/azure-sdk-for-java/sdk/contentsafety/azure-ai-contentsafety/README.md

 ```

 #### Create a ContentSafetyClient with Microsoft Entra ID (formerly Azure Active Directory (AAD)) token credential
-- Step 1: Enable AAD for your resource
+- Step 1: Enable Microsoft Entra ID for your resource
   Please refer to this Cognitive Services authentication document [Authenticate with Microsoft Entra ID.][authenticate_with_microsoft_entra_id] for the steps to enable AAD for your resource.

   The main steps are: